PeerMeHQ/know/features/telegram-bot.md

 - `/connect`: Learn how to connect yourself or your group to [superciety.com](https://superciety.com)
 - `/me`: Lookup your own SUPERID directly from the chat.
-- `/identify [tagged telegram user, Elrond @herotag or erd1 address]`: Lookup any user's SUPERID directly from the chat.
+- `/identify [tagged telegram user, MultiversX @herotag or erd1 address]`: Lookup any user's SUPERID directly from the chat.
 - `/magic8`: Ask a Yes or No question and get an answer, maybe.